 Well, you’ve convinced me.

 You definitely don’t need a CRM system for your company.
-You’ll be juuuust fine.
+You’ll be just fine.